-Like many dishes, Niçoise is so much more than the sum of its parts.
+Like many dishes, Salad Niçoise is so much more than the sum of its parts.
 That’s saying a lot because the elements of this Salad Niçoise with Wasabi Mayo are each, in and of themselves, perfect.
 Perfect green beans from the garden, picked today.
 Baby potatoes.
 Al’s tomatoes and cucumbers, fresh off the vine.
 The eggs are local.
 The briny olives in oil are plump and fresh.

 Today we were lucky enough to find fresh bluefin tuna caught off the coast of Cape Cod at the Fish Market for only $19.95/pound.
 Per NOAA (National Oceanic and Atmospheric Association), “sustainable management means we can have our tuna and eat it too.”
 The NOAA website describes the specific management practices that have restored the once endangered Atlantic bluefin tuna populations to sustainable levels.
 So the fish is sustainably harvested, and pretty local too!